 Revenue AC = SWITCH ([SelectedCalc], 1, [Revenue AC filtered], 2, CALCULATE([Revenue AC filtered], DATESYTD('Calendar'[Date])))

-In the second case, when I need the year-to-date value, I will calculate my Revenue AC Filtered.
-I need the year to date value and there's a function for this that's called DATESYTD.
-That's year to date, and you just need to add the date column from the calendar table and we close it off.
-Now my Revenue AC measure just evaluates the selected calculation from my switch, and does the switch, and calculates year-to-date if necessary.
+In the second case, when you need the year-to-date value, so you can use CALCULATE to tern Revenue AC Filtered into a YTD value by adding the DATESYTD function.
+Within the DATESYTD function, you need to add the date column from the calendar table.
+The Revenue AC measure now evaluates the selected calculation from the switch and calculates year-to-date, if necessary.

 Creating a KPI switch